 Buying a home can be a major life event for most people.
-Especially if you are a first time home buyer, you’ll want to work closely with an experienced real estate agent who will be able to help guide you through this process and help educate you with buyer info and resources to help you make informed decisions.
-With so many agents to choose from, it’s hard to decide who might be the most experienced, professional and ethical agent to work with.
+Especially if you are a first time home buyer, you’ll want to work closely with an experienced REALTOR® who will be able to help guide you through this process and help educate you with buyer info and resources to help you make informed decisions.
+With so many agents to choose from, it’s hard to decide who might be the most experienced, professional, and ethical agent to work with.
 Of course, we hope you’ll work with us, but let us help you decide:

 Finally, when you do choose a real estate agent, make sure they do the work for you.
-I can’t tell you how many times I start working with a home buyer and they are absolutely shocked when I am actually calling or emailing them about a house I think they’d want to see, and then gathering all of research i’ve found on the house, and got questions answered that they didn’t even dream to think of, before they’ve even asked the question!
-And get this..
-Yes, folks, your buyer’s agent should be scheduling your appointments for you!
+I can’t tell you how many times I start working with a home buyer and they are absolutely shocked when I call or email them about a house I think they’d want to see, and then gathering all of the research I’ve found on the house, and got questions answered that they didn’t even dream to think of, before they’ve even asked the question!
+And get this… Yes, folks, your buyer’s agent should be scheduling your appointments for you!
 So many times I get calls on my own listings from buyers only to find out that they have a buyer’s agent.. but they are doing all the work!
 Why are you making these calls?
 Your buyer’s agent needs to be scheduling appointments on the houses you choose to go see, doing research for you, pulling comps, etc. Otherwise, what exactly is a buyer’s agent for?
 Just to present beside you and hold your hand?
-Let them do their job, which is to provide you with a much needed service, and relieve you of alot of the stress of home buying.
+Let them do their job, which is to provide you with a much-needed service, and relieve you of a lot of the stress of home buying.

-When I first start working with a buyer and I see the fear in their eyes, (If you’ve worked with me, you’ve heard this before).
-I tell them, This should be a piece of cake, just wait until we are at the closing table and I’m handing you the keys.
-Your first questions to me will be, “That’s It??”
+When I first start working with a buyer and I see the fear in their eyes, (If you’ve worked with me, you’ve heard this before) I tell them, This should be a piece of cake, just wait until we are at the closing table and I’m handing you the keys.
+Your first comment to me will be, “That’s It?”

 Although there are occasions where things don’t go as smoothly as planned for one reason or another, this is what any good buyer’s agent should do for their client.

-(After all, you do need to know how much you can afford before you start looking.)
+(After all, you need to know how much you can afford before you start looking.)